State Senator Charles Schwertner on WTAW - WTAW

-State Senator Charles Schwertner discussed his experience at the Presidential Inauguration, healthcare reform, the school finance system, and more during his Austin update on WTAW’s The Infomaniacs on Tuesday, January 24.
+State Senator Charles Schwertner discussed ongoing issues with Child Protective Services including funding and employee salaries, Senate Bill 3 about school choice, committee assignments, and more during his update from Austin on The Infomaniacs on Tuesday, January 31.

 Click below to hear Charles Schwertner visiting with WTAW’s Scott DeLucia.